 Later, I headed up to the hotel’s rooftop bar, The Day Jon Died.
 Known for its craft cocktails, small bites, and stunning views, it did not disappoint.
 The friendly staff made the experience even better.

 After I sat down, my waiter arrived with a Polaroid camera in hand and, surprisingly, asked if he could take my picture.
 Afterward, he took my drink order—a margarita.
-A few minutes later, he returned with the drink and the Polaroid photo clipped to the side of the glass.
-Sitting under the open sky, surrounded by the twinkling lights of Panama City, and enjoying my cocktail was the perfect way to end my first day.
+My waiter came back with the same drink—this time served with a Polaroid clipped to the glass.
+Sitting under the open sky, surrounded by the twinkling lights of Panama City, and sipping my drink was the perfect way to end my first day.

 I’d booked a tour through Get Your Guide: Panama: Boat Ride into the Panama Canal, Monkey Island, and a Sloth Sanctuary.
 The day began with a drive to Lake Gatun, passing neighborhoods built for American workers during the Panama Canal’s construction.
 These areas still have a mix of old buildings and remnants from that era.